sing-group/my-brain-seq/README.md

 - **contrast**: the path to contrast_file.txt.
 - **genome** *(optional if bwtIndex is provided)*: the path to the reference genome in FASTA from which the Bowtie index will be built.
 - **bwtIndex** *(optional if genome is provided)*: the path to a directory containing a Bowtie index.
 If this parameter is omitted myBrain-Seq will build a new index using a genome in FASTA provided in the genome parameter.
+- **organism**: the organism used in the study.
+This parameter is used for the functional enrichment analysis and for the network construction.
+Available organisms are: *Mus musculus, Homo sapiens, Caenorhabditis elegans, Danio rerio, Rattus norvegicus, Gallus gallus, Drosophila melanogaster*.

 And the following optional parameters: